Minting Lifecycle

 → failed

 The mint batch status mirrors the job lifecycle.
-When the job transitions to COMPLETED, the batch transitions to minted and records the final minted_quantity.
+When the job reaches COMPLETED, the batch becomes minted and records the final minted_quantity.

 During the PROCESSING phase:

-• Each cycle inserts units with resolver URLs, serial numbers (for serial-mode jobs), and appropriate status.
+• Each cycle inserts units with resolver URLs, serial numbers for serial mode jobs, and the appropriate status.

-• The worker continues processing cycles until the requested quantity is reached or an error occurs.
+• The worker continues until the requested quantity is reached or an error occurs.

-• For large jobs (e.g., 1,000,000 units), the background worker automatically continues across multiple invocations until the job is complete.
+• Large jobs continue automatically across multiple worker invocations until the job is complete.

-• If a processing cycle encounters an error, the error is recorded and the job’s error count is incremented.
+• If a processing cycle hits an error, the error is recorded and the job’s error count increases.

-• The job remains eligible for retry until it has accumulated 3 consecutive errors.
+• The job stays eligible for retry until it exhausts its allowed attempts.

-• After 3 failures, the job transitions to FAILED status with the last error message preserved.
+• After that, the job moves to FAILED with the last error message preserved.

-• Partial progress is preserved — units generated before the failure are not rolled back.
+• Partial progress is preserved.
+Units generated before the failure remain in place.

 Idempotency

-Mint requests support client-provided idempotency keys.
-If a duplicate request is submitted with the same key:
+Mint requests support client provided idempotency keys.
+When a duplicate request arrives with the same key:

 • The existing job and batch are returned.